 How does Selenium work?

 In this article, you will understand how does Selenium work?
-This is a conceptual article and explains the behind-the-scene concepts.
+This article explains the concepts of Selenium webdriver in action.
 Selenium is one of the most popular automation testing tools in the market.
-Release of Selenium version 3 will also help in its usage.

 Let’s start by looking at the automation testing using selenium.
 You use selenium tool to write test scripts, which are executed by Java.
 Selenium is not an executable application (like MS word or Excel) and cannot run on its own.
 It needs a programming environment to work.
 Some of the programming environments supported by Selenium are: